smotslang/docs/README.md

     Built-in rng keyword.
 Has a 1/3 chance to set the current memory value to 1; otherwise sets it to 0.
 ## smots5
     Terminates the program.
+## triggerspike
+    if the current memory value is equal to the given number, skips all instructions until the given jump marker
+## trigspike
+    same as triggerspike; if the current memory value is equal to the given number, skips all instructions until the given jump marker

 # Numbers
     Any of these can be used interchangeably with all keywords that take an argument.